cleslleydemoura/30days30projects/README.md

 <h1> 30 DAYS 30 PROJECTS</h1>

-<p> For 30 days I'll be posting some codes with html, css and js.
+<p> For 30 days I'll be posting some codes with html, css and javascript.
 Made for self-knowledge and also to help some friends who are new to programming.</p>

 Accepting ideas request!